+Use Case No. 1 Use Case Name Community demand-side driven self-consumption maximization

+This Use Case occurs in a Local Energy Community (LEC) and focuses on controlling and optimizing energy assets with the main purpose of matching the energy generation from PV panels and small wind turbines and storage with the consumption of end-user or community level assets including i) electrochemical and heat batteries, ii) electric water heaters, iii) heat pumps and iv) micro-CHP through an intelligent virtual power plant (iVPP).
+The iVPP computes the optimization of behind-the-meter assets based on several information-sources provided by localized energy management systems (Home Energy Management Systems and Fog-Enabled Intelligent devices).
+Thereby, the iVPP is capable of controlling storage and demand-side assets by, for instance, shifting demand for periods of renewable generation surplus.
+Additionally, this use case comprises of the details regarding peer-to-peer energy trading schemes.
-Use Case No. 1 Use Case Name Community demand-side driven self-consumption maximization This use case focuses on matching the p roduction of energy and the demand from the Utility and/or user-scale assets that belong to the aggre gator's portfolio by controlling the latter in order to maximize RES self-consumption.
-The whole proce (Scenario 1).
-In addition, the use case is focused Peer- involved would be able to exchange flexib ss is orchestrated by the iVPP and its internal components to-peer energy transactive framework, where the participants ble energy products with adjacent assets/ prosumers (Scenario 2).
-System ( Components Used - Scenario 1 Weather Forecast Provider (E Centralized Dispatcher (iVPP) Forecasting Engine (iVPP) Database (ESB) VPP operator (iVPP) Aggregation and Intelligent Sec Asset Agent (ESB) xternal Systems/Cloud Services) (Kiplo, optiMEMS) gmentation (iVPP) 8.
-Asset (Household Smart Meter Heaters, Household PV System rs, Smart Plugs, Household Batteries, Heat Batteries, Water us, Smart Energy Router) Workflow of of the overall System - Scenario 1 1a.
-The prosumer sends his/her comfort se 1b.
-The Operator of the iVPP sends to the of the system.
-1c.
-Local Meteorological Forecast data fro ttings to the database. database relevant constraints regarding the operation of the various assets m the Weather Forecast Provider are stored in the Database.
-1d.
-The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database.
-2. The Virtual Energy Console gets metadata describing each asset and time series data in terms of consumption and generation of each asset from the database where the aggregator can get a clear overview of the assets and their condition.
-3a.
-The Aggregation and Intelligent Segmentation component gets load measurement data from the database.
-3b.
-The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets into clusters based on a predefined objective.
-3c.
-The labels of the clustered data are sto 4.
-The Virtual Energy Console gets the lab 5a.
-The Forecasting Engine gets historica red in the database.
-The clustered data from the database.
-In data of previous measurements and local meteorological data from the database.

-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.

-5c.
-The Forecasting Engine computes day-ahead and short-term forecasts for power generation and consumption.

-5d.
-The Forecasting Engine sends the forecasted power generation, and power consumption to the database.

-6a.
-The Centralized Dispatcher gets the real time data, forecasted data, assets constraints and comfort settings that have been stored in the database.

-6b.
-The Centralized Dispatcher computes internally the setpoints regarding the optimal operation of the involved assets.

-6c.
-The Centralized Dispatcher sends setpoints for the activation of the respective assets that have been selected by the optimization problem.

-7. The asset agents send the aforementioned signals to the Physical Assets to start consuming energy.
+System Components Used - Scenario 1

+- 1. Weather Forecast Provider (External Systems/Cloud Services) - 2.
+Centralized Dispatcher (iVPP) (Kiplo, optiMEMS) - 3.
+Forecasting Engine (iVPP) - 4.
+Database (ESB) - 5.
+VPP operator (iVPP) - 6.
+Aggregation and Intelligent Segmentation (iVPP) - 7.
+Asset Agent (ESB) - 8.
+Asset (Household Smart Meters, Smart Plugs, Household Batteries, Heat Batteries, Water Heaters, Household PV Systems, Smart Energy Router)

+Workflow of the overall System - Scenario 1

+1a.
+The prosumer sends his/her comfort settings to the database.

+1b.
+The Operator of the iVPP sends to the database relevant constraints regarding the operation of the various assets of the system.

+- 1c.
+Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database. - Id.
+The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to the database. - 2.
+The Virtual Energy Console gets metadata describing each asset and time series data in terms of consumption and generation of each asset from the database where the aggregator can get a clear overview of the assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation component gets load measurement data from the database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets into clusters based on a predefined objective. - 3c.
+The labels of the clustered data are stored in the database. - 4.
+The Virtual Energy Console gets the labels of the clustered data from the database. - 5a.
+The Forecasting Engine gets historical data of previous measurements and local meteorological data from the database. - 5b.
+The Forecasting Engine gets the labels of the clustered data from the database. - 5c.
+The Forecasting Engine computes day-ahead and short-term forecasts for power generation and consumption. - 5d.
+The Forecasting Engine sends the forecasted power generation, and power consumption to the database. - 6a.
+The Centralized Dispatcher gets the real time data, forecasted data, assets constraints and comfort settings that have been stored in the database. - 6b.
+The Centralized Dispatcher computes internally the setpoints regarding the optimal operation of the involved assets. - 6c.
+The Centralized Dispatcher sends setpoints for the activation of the respective assets that have been selected by the optimization problem. - 7.
+The asset agents send the aforementioned signals to the Physical Assets to start consuming energy.

+System Components Used - Scenario 2

+Weather Forecast Provider(External Systems/Cloud Services) 1.

+- 2. DLT-based Transactive Platform(iVPP)

+- 3. Forecasting Engine (iVPP)

+- 4. Database (ESB)

+- 5. Aggregation and Intelligent Segmentation (iVPP)

+- 6. Virtual Energy Console (iVPP)

 - 7. Asset Agent (ESB)

 - 8. Asset (Household Smart Meters, Smart Plugs, Household Batteries, Heat Batteries, Water Heaters, Household PV Systems, Smart Energy Router)

 - 9. Trading Web App

 - 10. Prosumer App